TeachmanLab/MTData/README.md

     B. Open [form_name]_[date].csv, append the data we have into it, one by one.

-    C. Keep the raw data, and then send back delete commend one by one?
+    C. Keep the raw data, and then send back delete commend one by one

     D. Close file, Log down the action and output to log files.
 If there is an error, email admin.